emrecanaltinsoy/emrecanaltinsoy.github.io/README.md

-# snippet-diary
+# snippet-book

-`snippet-diary` is a Jekyll blog theme based on [jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console) with a few changes:
+`snippet-book` is a Jekyll blog theme based on [jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console) with a few changes:

 - Catpucchin theme defaults for light and dark mode
 - User's preferred style (light/dark) is used by default